sedouard/fleet-bootstrapper/README.md

 registry.service		b5815f25.../100.73.54.68	active	running
 ```

-However browsing to `example-app.your_domain_name.com` won't work because the router has no idea this app and its instances exist.
+However browsing to `example-app.your_domain_name.com` won't work because the router has no idea this app or its instances exist.

 You need to deploy the 'sidekick' service for each instance defined by the unit file [./exampleapp/example-app-discovery@.service](./exampleapp/example-app-discovery@.service):